Cranberry White Chocolate Scones

 Serving Suggestions

-Offer a variety of savory baked goods that offsets the sweetness including breakfast quiche, crescent roll casserole and spinach dip frittata.
+Offer a variety of savory baked goods that offsets the sweetness including breakfast quiche, crescent roll casserole, and my most requested brunch recipe, spinach dip frittata.

-During the holidays, serve non-alcoholic Christmas punch or a cup of hot cocoa, coffee or tea alongside cranberry scones.
+During the holidays, serve non-alcoholic Thanksgiving punch or a cup of pumpkin spice hot cocoa, coffee or tea alongside cranberry scones.

 Tips for Success